 Laura has lived in Jerusalem since 1977 and has 3 children of whom she is inordinately proud and beautiful grandchildren and more on the way.

-Lior Morag is the Taub Center’s Online Media Associate.
-His main responsibilities include managing the Center’s social media activity and maintaining the Hebrew version of the website.
-Before working at the Taub Center, Lior worked as an editor for the iPad edition of the Calcalist Daily Newspaper, head of the Technology Desk for Calcalist and a tech reporter for the “Nana10” website.
+Lior Morag manages the Taub Center’s Online Media presence.
+He manages the Center’s social media activity, responcible for producing various publications like texts, short videos and podcasts, and on maintaining the website.
+Before working at the Taub Center, Lior worked as an editor for the iPad edition of the Calcalist Daily Newspaper, head of the Technology Desk for Calcalist and a tech reporter and Editor for the “Nana10” website.
 Lior has a BA in Literature and Film from Tel Aviv University.

 Tamar is responsible for creating and executing The Taub Center’s strategy for developing short content that is accessible to a wider audience.
 She is charged with developing engaging and impactful ways for the public to learn about the socioeconomic trends revealed in the Center’s research.